 - Spend time in the Killarney National Park as mentioned already.

 Places to stay in Killarney – For a budget-friendly, comfortable stay we recommend the Killarney Oaks Hotel.
 Click here for prices and availability.
 For mid-range budgets, why not stay at the Killarney Towers Hotel.
-Check latest prices and availability here.
+Check the latest prices and availability here.
 Or for a luxurious stay on the edge of the biggest lake in the Killarney National Park, we recommend The Europe.
-See this hotel and latest prices and availability here.
+See this hotel and the latest prices and availability here.

 Day 3 – Killarney to Bunratty (via Dingle)

 Today you will be heading north along the Wild Atlantic Way from Killarney to Bunratty in County Clare via the Dingle Peninsula.
 This section of the route is approximately 302km long, will take 5.25 hours without stops at an average speed of less than 60kph.